universal-model/universal-model-vue/README.md

 * View technology can be changed without changes to the model

 ## Clean UI Code directory layout
+UI application is diveded into UI components.
+Common UI components should be put into common directory.
+Each component can consist of subcomponents.
+Each component has a view and optionally controller and model.
+Model consists of actions, state and selectors.
+In large scale apps, model can contain substore.
+Application has one store which is composed of each components' state (or substores)

     - src
       |